onaio/onadata/docs/data.rst

 **Options**

-- ``geo_field`` - valid field that can be converted to a geojson.
+- ``geo_field`` - valid field that can be converted to a geojson (Point, LineString, Polygon).

-	(Point, LineString, Polygon)

-- ``fields`` - additional comma separated values that are to be added to the
+- ``fields`` - additional comma separated values that are to be added to the properties section

-	properties section

 .. raw:: html